Qafoo/review/README.rst

 qaReview
 ========

-Helper tool to do code reviews.
-This software is *just a hack* to visualizing some metrics.
+This software is a tool to visualize metrics and metrics and source code.
+We use this software for Code Reviews together with out customers.

 Currently supports: